 For those who are short on time.
-In 2019 there was a basic summary published by the U.S. ME/CFS Clinician Coalition on how to diagnose and treat ME.
+A basic summary has been published by the U.S. ME/CFS Clinician Coalition on how to diagnose and treat ME.
 In the references you’ll find some additional useful resources.
-You can find out more here: https://bit.ly/2T94dDO
+You can find out more here: https://bit.ly/3e8MKDp

 For a CBT (with GET), replacement pacing is the only way to go.
 Consider reading more about the Energy Envelope Theory: https://www.me-pedia.org/wiki/Energy_Envelope_Theory

 “The secret of the care of the patient is in caring for the patient”

 – Francis W. Peabody, MD, Harvard Medical School

 I sincerely hope that with describing the current situation from my perspective as a patient, it has given those who managed to get to the end of this very lengthy blog a better insight into why the current way of treating patients has in my opinion often been ineffective and/or even counterproductive.